AllanRamsay/TAGGING/readme.txt

-That, obviously enough, improves the reported accuracy on the things that it was getting wrong -- all adjectives, including the ones that used to be wrongly tagged as nouns, are now correctly tagged as nouns. doing this can have knock-on effects on other words (because their contexts may be less fine-grained and hence less helpful).
+That, obviously enough, improves the reported accuracy on the things that it was getting wrong -- all adjectives, including the ones that used to be wrongly tagged as nouns, are now correctly tagged as nouns.
+Doing this can have unexpected knock-on effects on other words (because their contexts may be less fine-grained and hence less helpful).
 Without merging we had

 VB	VB, 640 (0.976), NN, 15 (0.023), JJ, 1 (0.002)